-The program offers both Master of Science (MS) and Doctor of Philosophy (PhD) degrees in mining engineering and mineral processing.
+The program offers both master of science and doctor of philosophy degrees in mining engineering and mineral processing.
 Students are involved in different research areas such as:

-- Surface Mining - Mine Design, Equipment Optimization, Mine Safety and Aggregates (Contact: Dr. Vladislav Kecojevic)
+- Surface Mining - Mine Design, Equipment Optimization, Mine Safety and Aggregates (Contact: Vladislav Kecojevic)

-- Rock Mechanics and Ground Control - Numerical Modeling, Experimental Rock Mechanics, and In-situ instrumentation (Dr. Keith Heasley and Dr. Brijes Mishra)
+- Rock Mechanics and Ground Control - Numerical Modeling, Experimental Rock Mechanics and In-situ Instrumentation (Berk Tulu and Deniz Tuncay)

-- Mine Ventilation - Mine Fire, Numerical modeling, Seal Design (Dr. Yi Luo)
+- Mine Ventilation - Mine Fire, Numerical Modeling, Seal Design (Deniz Tuncay)

 Faculty and students regularly present their research finding in national and international conferences.
 They also publish their research work in peer-reviewed journals and conference proceedings.
 Some faculty members are involved in wide-ranging state and federal safety committees.
 Guest lectures and field trips form an essential component of a graduate student education.